[ Litepaper ]

 5.

-Additional wallet integrations and a native Quantum wallet as the ecosystem matures.
+Expanded wallet integrations as the ecosystem matures.

 PQ verification on other chains (verifier contracts)